You hear it all the time: to keep your edge in a fast-paced, highly competitive world, you must become a lifelong learner.

 Electronic learning, or eLearning, is a way for people to take classes, earn certifications, complete trainings, and more via primarily electronic communication.
 Whether it’s by audio and video lectures, ebooks and PDF reading packets, guided discussion forums, or some other medium, eLearning takes a variety of forms.
-Today, most eLearning courses utilize a mix of electronic media to deliver learning content.
+Tom Chambers of Preply.com adds that “today, most eLearning courses utilize a mix of electronic media to deliver learning content.”

 I won’t take you on a deep dive into the history of eLearning, but for the sake of this article, know this:

 - People have been engaging in distance learning for a long time.
 The argument could be made that books were some of the first tools for distance learning, and they’ve been around since at least the first century CE in the form of the Roman codex.

 - The University of Illinois made history in the early 1960s with the creation of Programmed Logic for Automated Teaching Operations (PLATO), the first computer-based learning program.

 - CALCampus began offering the world’s first proper online class in 1994 (and it looks like they haven’t updated the design of their website since 😅).

 The internet has revolutionized eLearning over the past couple decades, and today, hundreds if not thousands of schools and businesses around the world use eLearning.
 While these programs usually started out as interactive readings administered through custom-built software applications, today’s eLearning courses are provided by learning management systems (LMS).

 What are learning management systems (LMS) and who uses them?